Isacww/Is/Atlas/Books/Holographic worldview - Talbot - 2025-12-17.md

 Inability, many elusive phenomenas now seems to make sense in this perspective.
 Like [[telepathy]], [[precognition]], mystical feelings of [["oneness" with the universe]], and even [[psychokinesis]], or the ability to move objects without touching.

 ## Why not researched more?
 Science is not prejudice-free.
-Why is so many of societies greatest insights and advances met with such [[passionate denial]]?
-S
+Why is so many of societies greatest insights and advances met with such [[passionate denial]]? [[Siegel]]'s observation: people are addicted to their beliefs, which is why addict - like behaviour is prominent when someone is trying to change someone else's beliefs and world-view.

+## Pribram's excitement:
+About [[hologram]]s , one of the things that makes holographic possible is [[interference]].
+Any wavelike phenomena can create interference pattern, including light - and radio-waves.
+Hologram are actually already possible. this is a sketch of an three dimensional hologram
 ## Synchronicities
 <!-- events that lined up -->